 Short term cruising, weekends etc.

-We suggest a basic cruise kit.
-Kit consists of 3 ea, 50 micron ,20micron, and 5 micron filters and two SC-1 storage chemicals.
+We suggest a basic cruise kit "C".
+This kit consists of three 50 micron, 20 micron, and 5 micron filters each, one charcoal filter element, and two SC-1 storage chemical.

 Cruising 2 to 6 months at a time.